Over the past 10 years, prices for vinyl records have been steadily increasing.

 Vinyl has always been pricey, but what we’ve seen over the past year and a half is insane.
 Both the records and turntables are more expensive.

-I have drastically cut back my vinyl purchases and now have a long list of albums I want to get.
+Personally, I have drastically cut back my vinyl purchases and now have a long list of albums I want to get.
 But I am going to wait until prices come down again.
 It will happen, but it looks like it will take quite a while still.
-I am hoping I’ll be able to get some better deals in 2022.
+I am hoping I’ll be able to get some better deals in 2023.

 What about you?
 Have you continued to buy albums at the current inflated prices, or are you also holding off on making a lot of purchases in the hopes that prices will come back to normal soon?